joshperry/ovrly/readme.md

 ### CefRenderHandler

-Handlers that run in the browser process to respond to events related to rendering happening in the render process for a particular browser instance.
+Another event dispatch interface with functions cef runs from the browser process to respond to events related to rendering happening in the render process for a particular browser frame.

 This is a primary integration point for hooking render data when using cef to render browser views in off-screen mode.

 *Important Handlers*

-- *OnPaint:* Provides a pixel buffer of the rendered browser view to the browser process each time the render process finishes a render.
+*OnPaint:* Provides a pixel buffer of the rendered browser view to the browser process each time the render process finishes a render.

-- *OnAcceleratedPaint:* When using shared textures (currently broken) provides notification to the browser process after the render process updates the texture.
+*OnAcceleratedPaint:* When using shared textures (currently broken) provides notification to the browser process after the render process updates the texture.